 If successful, the capital raising exercise will increase ADB's minimum stated capital to GH¢585.1 million, above the new requirement of GH¢400 million by December this year, Graphic Online gathers.

-The bank currently has GH¢275.1 million in capital and a deficit of GH¢189.4 million in income surplus.
+The bank currently has GH¢275.1 million in

 The bank, however, said in the notice outlining the agenda for the AGM that approval of the capital raising exercise, will also allow the board to use "other capital raising methods to raise additional capital to make up for any shortfall resulting from the rights issue."

 It is not clear if the government, which, together with other quasi-state entities, hold 52.2 percent in ADB, is part of the planned capital raising exercise due to be tabled before shareholders.

 This is key, given the counter plans for the bank over the past one year.

 For latest news in Ghana, visit Graphic Online news headlines page Ghana news page